docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ### Persistence with Redis

 When Rspamd is enabled, we implicitly also start an instance of Redis in the container.
-Redis is configured to persist it's data via RDB snapshots to disk in the directory `/var/lib/redis` (_which is a symbolic link to `/var/mail-state/lib-redis/` when [`ONE_DIR=1`](../environment.md#one_dir) and a volume is mounted to `/var/mail-state/`_).
+Redis is configured to persist its data via RDB snapshots to disk in the directory `/var/lib/redis` (_which is a symbolic link to `/var/mail-state/lib-redis/` when [`ONE_DIR=1`](../environment.md#one_dir) and a volume is mounted to `/var/mail-state/`_).
 With the volume mount the snapshot will restore the Redis data across container restarts, and provide a way to keep backup.

 Redis uses `/etc/redis/redis.conf` for configuration.
 We adjust this file when enabling the internal Redis service.
-If you have an external instance of Redis to use, the internal Redis service can be opt-out via setting the ENV  [`ENABLE_RSPAMD_REDIS=0`](../environment.md#enable_rspamd_redis) (_link also details required changes to the DMS rspamd config_).
+If you have an external instance of Redis to use, the internal Redis service can be opt-out via setting the ENV [`ENABLE_RSPAMD_REDIS=0`](../environment.md#enable_rspamd_redis) (_link also details required changes to the DMS Rspamd config_).

 ### Web Interface